anvilproject/anvil-portal/content/learn/data-submitters/data-approval-process.md

 - All submitted genomic data should be based on Human reference genome assembly GRCh37 or GRCh38.

 - Studies must be registered in dbGaP.
 You will need to populate the data elements `dbGaP_study_ID` (phsXXXXXX).
+For more information, see the [NIH's Guide for Submitting Genomic and Phenotypic Data](https://www.genome.gov/about-nhgri/Policies-Guidance/Genomic-Data-Sharing/NHGRI-Extramural-Investigators).

 - All individual-level human genomic and phenotypic data must conform to the [NIH Genomic Data Sharing Policy](https://www.genome.gov/about-nhgri/Policies-Guidance/Genomic-Data-Sharing).
 This includes the expectation that participants [are/were] explicitly consented for data sharing.